50 Ways to Spend Your Next Mental Health Day

 While it would certainly be ideal to have the option to take a mental health day whenever we need it, I’m the first to acknowledge that taking a full day off from work isn’t feasible for many of us.
 Even if you can’t afford to take a whole day off, there are tons of ways you can be better to yourself while at work, at home, and everywhere in between.

-Today I’m sharing tips and tools we can turn to on the days we need them most, broken up into five of the less than ideal scenarios in which we all occasionally find ourselves.
+Today I’m sharing tips, tools, and some mental health activities we can turn to on the days we need them most, broken up into five of the less than ideal moods, scenarios, or the inevitable difficult times in which we all occasionally find ourselves.

 You wake up each day, putting out one fire after the other.
 Your mind races always and when one more task gets shoved onto your plate by someone else, you feel like a cup that is on the cusp of overflowing.
 Everything seems equally important.
 You don’t know how you’ll ever get on top of your life.
 There is just too much to do, and no time to do it.
 You often avoid these feelings by binge-watching your favorite show on Netflix or scrolling through social media.

-How to spend your mental health day if you are disorganized:
+How to spend your mental health day if you are feeling disorganized:

 1. Visualize what it would feel like to have an organized and peaceful mind.